realrainer/avrmodule/README.md

 # avrmodule
-Node.js multithread module for capture and decode video streams.
-Only http and rtsp video streams are supported, only h264 and mjpeg codecs are supported.
+Node.js multithread C++ module for capture and decode video streams.
+Only HTTP and RTSP input video streams are supported, only h264 and mjpeg input codecs are supported.
+Output stream may saved or encoded to mpeg1 and used to display in browser with [https://github.com/phoboslab/jsmpeg](jsmpeg) library

-### Required
+### Required:
+* [http://www.live555.com](live555) with headers and shared libraries
-* live555 installed with headers and shared libraries
+* [https://ffmpeg.org](ffmpeg) with headers and shared libraries
-* ffmpeg
-* libcurl
+* libcurl with headers and shared libraries

 ### Example usage:
+Capture RTSP video stream from url rtsp://10.0.10.2:554/h264 with resolution 1280x720 and save to separate files: raw stream, jpeg thumbnail (320x180) and mpeg1 encoded stream
 ```
 var avr = require('./avrmodule/build/Release/avrmodule');
 var fs = require('fs');